PhysicalBit7/notes/docs/japanese/Lesson1.md

 -- pay attention to the nouns in the sentence and make sure it is a 's relationship or a __"of"__ relationship.
 (Tanner's mother or student of Arkansas State University)
 ---
 ### Expression notes
    - anoo indicates that you have some reservations about saying what you are going to say next
    - -san is a generic title places after a name, either first or last.
-Children are referred to as -chan( boys are specifically -kun )
+Children are referred to as -chan( boys are specifically kun )

 ___
 # Time